 We next evaluate whether generated rubrics improve the discriminative sensitivity of LLM-as-a-judge under near-miss conditions, where paired responses differ by only a single critical clinical fact.
 Table~\ref{tab:discrimination} summarizes win rate, tie rate, mean score difference, and AUROC.

 Without rubrics, the judge exhibits a high tie rate and limited score separation.
 Providing rubrics consistently improves discriminative performance across all metrics.
-Among all methods, our rubrics achieve the largest mean score difference and the highest AUROC, indicating stronger separation between reference and perturbed responses.
+Among all methods, our rubrics achieve the highest win rate, the largest mean score difference and the highest AUROC, indicating a stronger and more accurate separation between reference and perturbed responses.